-2.5 What are the key areas of enforcement when it comes to digital health?
+2.3 What are the (i) key, and (ii) emerging areas of enforcement when it comes to digital health?

 As for the medical device regulations, the key enforcement areas are the determination of whether a program qualifies as a medical device and the regulation of device advertisements.